Aldaviva/Unfucked/Readme.md

 - Reliably detect when computer is entering and exiting standby
 - Kill the running screensaver
 - Easier to get program's basename without memory leaks
+- Get parent process of a process
+- Get descendant processes recursively of a process
+- Get locale of the operating system, rather than the user

 ## Related packages